Hat Noppharat Thara–Mu Ko Phi Phi National Park

 Hat Noppharat Thara–Mu Ko Phi Phi National Park lies in the Ao Nang, Sai Thai, and Pak Nam Sub-districts of Amphoe Mueang Krabi, Krabi Province, Thailand.
 It is a marine national park.
 Established in 1983, it is an IUCN Category II protected area with coral reefs, and an area measuring 242,437 rai ~ 388 km2.

+Environment

 Climate

 The park is influenced by tropical monsoon winds resulting in two seasons: the first is a rainy season from May–December and a hot season from January–April.
 Average temperature ranges from 17-37 degrees Celsius.
 Average rainfall per year is about 2,231 millimeters, highest in July and lowest in February.

+Wildlife

+The park has been designated an Important Bird Area (IBA) by BirdLife International because it supports significant populations of pale-capped pigeons and Christmas Island frigatebirds.

 Visitors

 From October 2015 to May 2016, 1.168 million tourists visited Hat Noppharat Thara-Mu Ko Phi Phi Marine National Park.
 Seventy-seven percent, or 900,466, were foreigners.
 Resulting revenues were 361.91 million baht, according to the Department of National Parks, Wildlife and Plant Conservation.